foluALX/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2 - function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory 3 -  function that creates an array of integers
-100 - function that reallocates a memory block using malloc and free
+100 - function that reallocates a memory block using malloc and free 101 -  a program that multiplies two positive numbers